Last year, someone emailed me to ask about my fore-foot reconstructive surgeries.

 It seems that my body wanted to expel those pins.
 Some of them came out over the course of the three-month recovery period.
 I have one toe that did not fuse well, so if you are having this surgery, I’d advise asking your surgeon how best to prevent that from happening.

 On How Not To Be Bored During Your Recuperation, I said that I learned how to draw.
-Since I couldn’t find any pictures of my before feet, I’m including a copy of a sketch I included in the thank you card my surgeon.
+Since I couldn’t find any pictures of my before feet, I’m including a copy of a sketch I included in the thank you card I sent to my surgeon.
 It is an approximate illustration my before and after foot.